Former Salesforce chief scientist announces new search engine to take on Google – TechCrunch

 He believes his background in AI can help in a consumer-focused search tool.
 For starters the search engine, while general in nature, will concentrate on complex consumer purchases where you have to open several tabs to compare information.

-“The biggest impact thing we can do in our lives right now is to build a trusted search engine with AI and natural language processing superpowers to help everyone with the various complex decisions of their lives, starting with complex product purchases, but also being general from the get go as well,” he said.
+“The biggest impact thing we can do in our lives right now is to build a trusted search engine with AI and natural language processing superpowers to help everyone with the various complex decisions of their lives, starting with complex product purchases, but also being general from the get-go as well,” he said.

 While Socher was light on details, preferring to wait until GA in a couple of months to share some more, he said he wants to differentiate from Google by not relying on advertising and what you know about the user.
 He said he learned from working with Marc Benioff at Salesforce that you can make money and still build trust with the people buying your product.